 That's not to say that you have to spend as much time with your mother-in-law as your husband does, or tolerate poor treatment from her.
 It's okay to maintain some distance.
 Let your husband (and children, if you have them) keep their relationship with her strong.
 You can see her less often if you like.
 The decision is up to you, and it should be based on your comfort level.

 Ultimately, your husband will be the deciding factor in whether his attachment to his mom breaks your marriage.
 Try expressing to him that putting his marriage first is good for him, too.

 Still, you can’t do the work for him.
-He has to be the one to cut the cord, adds Kirschner.
-“He has to form a boundary between his new family and the family of origin, or be torn [for] the rest of his married life,” Kirschner says.
+He has to be the one to cut the cord, added Kirschner.
+“He has to form a boundary between his new family and the family of origin, or be torn [for] the rest of his married life,” Kirschner said.

 Ultimately, the best move is to start a conversation with your husband about what you expect from the relationship.
 It probably won't happen overnight—so don't get discouraged if it takes some work to make both parties happy.
 You might find that a healthy balance even brings you all closer together.

 Birditt KS, Wan WH, Orbuch TL, Antonucci TC.
 The Development of Marital Tension: Implications for Divorce Among Married Couples.
 Dev Psychol.
 2017;53(10):1995-2006. doi:10.1037/dev0000379